Mephiles/torntools_extension/extension/FIREFOX.md

-# TornTools
+# Playground Sandbox

 ## Building the extension for Firefox from source code

 ### Prerequisites

-- Node.js and NPM installed on your system
+- Bun installed on your system.

 ### Building

-- Install dependencies with `npm install`.
+- Install dependencies with `bun install`.
-- Build extension with pnpm build`.
+- Build extension with `bun run build:firefox`.
-- Result can be found in `dist`.
+- Result can be found in `.output/firefox-mv3/`.